Homeschooling In Minnesota

 Homeschool Field Trips in Minnesota

 One of the beauties of homeschooling is the freedom to take your learning out and about as often as you desire.
 And, beautiful Minnesota, known as the Land of 10,000 Lakes, is overflowing with countless opportunities to add a splash of nature to your homeschool program.
 Minnesota also has a rich Native American heritage, it is home to a multitude of unique museums, arts and cultural centers, and last but certainly not least…The Mall of America, where education meets entertainment and every visit ends with a big WOW!
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 For an extensive list of great field trip ideas, please visit our Homeschool Field Trips in Minnesota

-Minnesota Standardized Testing and Test Prep
+Minnesota State Test Prep

 Why Time4Learning is the Leading Homeschool Curriculum in Minnesota